AEnzler/deprecation-lab/README.md

 2. Annotate any test failures in your push
 3. Fail the build if there are errors
 * Every push triggers the CI.
-* Goal: green checks ✅ before merging.
+* Goal: green checks ✅

 ---